vuejs/v2.vuejs.org/source/guide/directives.md

 ## Multiple Clauses

-You can create multiple bindings of the same directive in a single attribute, separated by commas:
+You can create multiple bindings of the same directive in a single attribute, separated by commas.
+Under the hood they are bound as multiple directive instances.

 ``` html
 <div v-on="